yashkhokhar28/rkit-training/R&D/Markdown/MyDumper.md

-I’ve analyzed the additional data you provided and integrated it into the existing document under the "Backup & Restore Performance Summary with MyDumper/MyLoader" section.
-Below is the updated document with the new data added, analyzed, summarized, and concluded.
-I’ve also included a new performance comparison table, updated observations, and drawn conclusions based on the row size variations.

----

 # Step-by-Step Guide: Installing MyDumper 0.11.3 with MySQL 8.0.27 on Ubuntu 20.04

 This guide provides a step-by-step approach to installing **MyDumper 0.11.3**, ensuring compatibility with **MySQL 8.0.27** on Ubuntu 20.04.